 3. Add a Thin Coating of Oil or Butter

 Another way to achieve browning is to brush a thin layer of olive oil or butter on top of your cottage cheese dish before baking.
-While this method won’t result in the same kind of crust you get with high-fat cheeses, it can help the top layer achieve a slight golden hue and add extra flavor.
+This method helps the top layer achieve a slight golden hue and adds extra flavor.

 Cottage cheese is often used in recipes where browning isn’t necessary or desirable.
 In these dishes, cottage cheese’s creamy texture adds moisture and richness without the need for a golden crust.